huoyijie/keynote/README.md

 ## Introduction

-Keynote is a lightweight CMS (Content Management System) tool writing in Golang.
+[Keynote](https://github.com/huoyijie/keynote) is a personal lightweight CMS (Content Management System) tool writing in Golang.
 It's based on Markdown and stands on top of [Gitbook](https://github.com/GitbookIO/gitbook), [Docsify](https://github.com/docsifyjs/docsify) and [Reveal.js](https://github.com/hakimel/reveal.js), and powered by Bootstrap and Vue.
 You can choose any of Gitbook/Docsify/Reveal.js to write docs or slides.
 If you like keynote, welcome to star or help.

 [https://huoyijie.github.io](https://huoyijie.github.io) is my website built with Keynote.
 [Here](https://huoyijie.github.io/keynote) is a demo.